SunPj/silhouette-vuejs-app/README.md

 * Vue validation using vuelidate
 * Bulma
 * Buefy
 * Vuex for storing user data in local storage

+Although this project uses VueJs on frontend it's easy to port to Angular/ReactJs/etc because frontend part it fully decoupled.
+Just replace code in `vue` directory for anything you like and it will work.

-### VueJs && PlayFramework integration
+### VueJs && PlayFramework integration [also applicable to Angular/React/ect]
-On running application in `prod` mode, all VueJs sources are compiled and moved to `public` directory where PlayFramework treats them as static assets.
+On running application in `prod` mode, all frontend sources are compiled and moved to `public` directory where PlayFramework treats them as static assets.

-On running application in `dev` mode, all VueJs sources are proxied from Webpack server by PlayFramework, so hot reloading and other stuff work without magic.
+On running application in `dev` mode, all frontend sources are proxied from Webpack server by PlayFramework, so hot reloading and other stuff work without magic.

 ## How to run the project locally in dev mode